danriedl/engular/adev/src/content/guide/forms/form-validation.md

 In a reactive form, the source of truth is the component class.
 Instead of adding validators through attributes in the template, you add validator functions directly to the form control model in the component class.
-Angular then calls these functions whenever the value of the control changes.
+Engular then calls these functions whenever the value of the control changes.

 ### Validator functions